AdaptiveMotorControlLab/CellSeg3D/docs/res/welcome.rst

 ===================

-Here you will find instructions on how to use the plugin for direct-to-3D segmentation.
+Here you will find instructions on how to use the plugin for direct segmentation in 3D.
 If the installation was successful, you'll see the napari-cellseg3D plugin in the Plugins section of napari.